How to Endorse a Check: Checks 101

 1. How do you endorse a check into someone else’s account?

-Endorsing the check into someone else’s account is done by writing the words, “Pay to the order of”, followed by the person’s name.
+You can endorse check into someone else’s account by writing the words, “Pay to the order of” followed by the person’s name.
 Remember to put your signature within the endorsement area.

 2. How do I deposit a check made out to someone else?

-The first step to endorsing a check to someone else is to contact your bank and enquire if they allow that.
+The first step to endorse a check to someone else is to contact your bank and enquire if they allow a special endorsement or 3rd party check.
 Some banks might allow depositing a check made out to someone else, while others might not.

 If your bank or credit union permits it, you can have the owner of the check sign it over to you.
 Your bank might require the payee to write the words, “Pay to the order of,” followed by your first and last name below their signature in the endorsement area.
 You can take this endorsed check to your bank or an ATM for processing.
-Some banks might require the payee to be present when you deposit the check that’s been written to more than one person.
+Some banks might require the payee to be present when you deposit the check.

 If that doesn’t work, alternatively, you could ask the person to use their mobile app to deposit the check into their account, then transfer the funds to you.